 From St Andrews we take a pleasant drive through the rolling countryside of central Fife, with its small villages and patchwork of farms, to Falkland.
-Falkland Palace dominates this old village, and was one of the main residences of the old Royal family of Scotland, the Stewarts (Stuarts).
+Falkland Palace (open from April to October) dominates this old village, and was one of the main residences of the old Royal family of Scotland, the Stewarts (Stuarts).
 Aside from the palace the village is simply one of the most beautiful in Scotland with an array of old cottages and narrow winding streets.
 The village was used recently to double as old Inverness during filming of the "Outlander" series based on the books by Diana Gabaldon.
 You can take time to wander around the picturesque village or enjoy a drink in one of the villages traditional pubs or tearooms.
 Leaving Falkland we return to Edinburgh, passing Loch Leven, where Mary Queen of Scots was imprisoned by her Protestant nobility.
 And then we once again cross the Firth of Forth and return to the city centre.
 Arrive approx: 18.00.

 Photography Credits: Visit Britain, Visit Scotland, Britainonview, Mike Hasted, Luke Sheppard, Ingrid Rasmussen, Pawel Libera, Tony Pleavin, Craig Easton, David Angel, Martin Brent, Bob Berry, Paul Watts